pravatbhusal/university-notes/CS 314/Lectures/src/chapter15/README.md

   - O(N) best-case, if the position parameter was at the very end of the list insert would be O(1)
 - add
   - O(N) worst-case, and F(N) = 2N due to resizing
-  - O(N) average-case
-  - O(1) best-case, when appending to the end of the list
+  - O(1) average-case and best-case, when appending to the end of the list
 - remove
   - O(N) worst-case and average-case
   - O(1) best-case, when removing from the end of the list no need to fix positions